-The Dutch government's response to the COVID-19 crisis has included measures which may (indirectly) affect PE/VC firms and underlying portfolio companies.
+The Dutch Government's response to the COVID-19 crisis included measures which may (indirectly) affect PE/VC firms and underlying portfolio companies.
+The COVID-19 Justice and Security (Interim Measures) Act is currently expected to expire on 1 September 2023.

-In addition, several recent legislative reforms and pending proposals that may affect private equity are the following:
+In addition, recent legislative reforms and pending proposals that may affect private equity are the following:

-- The legislative proposal introducing a statutory waiting period of 250 calendar days for public Dutch companies in the event of, among others, an unsolicited public bid is envisaged to be in full force and effect as of 1 March 2021. - The Regulation (EU) 2019/452 establishing a framework for the screening of foreign direct investments into the EU applies in The Netherlands, for example, with respect to the screening of foreign direct investments. - As of 1 January 2021, Dutch pre-insolvency procedure (Wet homologatie onderhands akkoord) entered into force (see Question 25) which will likely also affect PE funds with Dutch portfolio companies, or which are interested in turnaround cases in the jurisdiction. - The UBO register has been in full force and effect as of 2020 for entities incorporated under Dutch law (with the exception of FGRs that will be subject to a trust register instead). - A legislative proposal is pending to extend the rules to strive for the supervisory and managing boards of large companies to comprise at least 30% women. - A legislative proposal is pending for employees of larger companies to have a right to consent for important resolutions pertaining to the course of business and to expand the rights of the works council.
+- As of 1 May 2021, legislation introducing a statutory waiting period of 250 calendar days for public Dutch companies in the event of, among others, an unsolicited public bid entered into force. - The FDI Screening Regulation ((EU) 2019/452) applies in The Netherlands, for example, with respect to the screening of foreign direct investments.
+The legislative proposal implementing FDI-like rules in The Netherlands not relating to a specific industry or sector (Wet veiligheidstoets investeringen, fusies en overnames, Wet Vifo) is expected to enter into force in 2023 (with retro-active effect for some of its provisions to 8 September 2020). - As of 1 January 2021, Dutch pre-insolvency procedure entered into force (see Question 25) which may also affect PE funds with Dutch portfolio companies, or which are interested in turnaround cases in the jurisdiction. - The UBO register has been in full force and effect as of 2020 for entities incorporated under Dutch law except for FGRs and similar legal constructions.
+The latter entities are subject to a UBO register specifically for trusts (the Trust register) instead as of 1 November 2022.
+As of 22 November 2022, the UBO register was temporarily not publicly available to consult.
+The UBO register is subject to review due to a Court of Justice of the European Union ruling (ECLI:EU:C:2022:912 C-37/20). - As of 1 January 2022, legislation regarding a more balanced ratio in the number of men and women on the boards of directors and supervisory boards of major limited liability and private limited liability companies entered into force.
+Further, the EU Gender Balance among Directors of Listed Companies Directive (2022/2381) entered into force on 27 December 2022.
+This Directive has not yet been implemented into Dutch law. - As of 1 January 2022, legislation introducing a right to consent for important resolutions pertaining to the course of business and to expand the rights of the works council entered into force.

-In general, environmental, social and governance (ESG) and corporate social responsibility (CSR) are rapidly gaining attention in the PE and VC sectors.
-This resulted into the implementation of the Dutch Child Labour Due Diligence Law which stipulates that each company that supplies goods or services to end users in The Netherlands has an obligation to conduct due diligence on whether such goods and services have been produced or delivered involving child labour.
+In general, environmental, social and governance (ESG) and corporate social responsibility (CSR) are rapidly gaining attention in the PE and VC sectors: